Think about the best teacher you’ve ever had. Doesn’t matter if it was a language teacher or not. Picture them, remember one of their classes.

-OK, here’s what I’m talking about – a gratuitous Venn diagram for clarification.
+OK, here’s what I’m talking about – a gratuitous Venn diagram of the perfect TEFL teacher for clarification.

 A balance of all three areas is essential to becoming the best teacher you can be.
 Teachers who are lacking in an area can still be good teachers, but never great teachers.

 A – The Robot Teacher efficiently controls the classroom with military precision, but lacks human warmth, or the ability to build rapport or motivate students.
 Students are bored and listless.